aabhas-gupta/Real-Time-Video-Recognition/README.md

 The description of the various files/folders are as follows:
 - face_data_collect.py -> This is a python file which is used for generating training set data using live feed frames captured through webcam and stored in the form of numpy arrays indexed with the name of the person.
 The default path for dataset to be stored is set to './data'.
 - face_recognition.py -> This is a python file which is the heart of the process of facial recognition.
 It uses Haarcascade classifier for facial detection and KNN algorithm for classification/recognition.
-- data -> This is the folder which stores numpy arrays corresponding to images indexed using person names and the files stored in this folder aree of the form '.npy'.
+- data -> This is the folder which stores numpy arrays corresponding to images indexed using person names and the files stored in this folder are of the form '.npy'.
+- Haarcascade -> This is the folder which contains the XML file for haarcascade classifier.

 The steps to follow to run the application are :
 - First open the command line and change the directory to the folder "Real Time Video Recognition".
 Type the command "python face_data_collect.py".